 Instructions

-Despite its complexity, making this chicken Cobb salad isn't difficult, especially if you prep some of the ingredients ahead of time.
+Despite its complexity, making this salad isn't difficult, especially if you prep some of the ingredients ahead of time.
+Scroll down to the recipe card for detailed instructions.
+Here are the basic steps:

-- Now, arrange the remaining ingredients on top of the greens.
-You can pretty much arrange them in any order you like - you can see how I do it in the photos and in the video below.
+Next, arrange the salad greens on a large serving platter.
+Arrange the remaining ingredients on top of the greens.
+You can pretty much arrange them in any order you like.
+I usually add them in the following order: chicken, tomatoes, avocado, eggs, bacon, and blue cheese.

 Expert Tip